Match: Chemical matches

 The Alchemist in Search of the Philosophers Stone (1771), by Joseph Wright, depicting Hennig Brand discovering phosphorus.

 Before the use of matches, fires were sometimes lit using a burning glass (a lens) to focus the sun on tinder, a method that could only work on sunny days.
 Another more common method was igniting tinder with sparks produced by striking flint and steel, or by sharply increasing air pressure in a fire piston.
 Early work had been done by alchemist Hennig Brand, who discovered the flammable nature of phosphorus in 1669.
 Others, including Robert Boyle and his assistant, Ambrose Godfrey, continued these experiments in the 1680s with phosphorus and sulfur, but their efforts did not produce practical and inexpensive methods for generating fires.

-A number of different ways were employed in order to light smoking tobacco: One was the use of a spill – a thin object something like a thin candle, a rolled paper or a straw, which would be lit from a nearby, already existing flame and then used to light the cigar or pipe – most often kept near the fireplace in a spill vase.
+A number of different ways were employed to light smoking tobacco: One was the use of a spill – a thin object something like a thin candle, a rolled paper or a straw, which would be lit from a nearby, already existing flame and then used to light the cigar or pipe – most often kept near the fireplace in a spill vase.
 Another method saw the use of a striker, a tool that looked like scissors, but with flint on one "blade" and steel on the other.
 These would then be rubbed together, ultimately producing sparks.
 If neither of these two was available, one could also use ember tongs to pick up a coal from a fire and light the tobacco directly.

 The first modern, self-igniting match was invented in 1805 by Jean Chancel, assistant to Professor Louis Jacques Thénard of Paris.
 The head of the match consisted of a mixture of potassium chlorate, sulfur, gum arabic and sugar.
 The match was ignited by dipping its tip in a small asbestos bottle filled with sulfuric acid.
-This kind of match was quite expensive, however, and its use was also relatively dangerous, so Chancel's matches never really became widely adopted or in commonplace use.
+This kind of match was quite expensive, however, and its use was also relatively dangerous, so Chancel's matches were never widely adopted for commonplace use.